-GDPR imposes many obligations on those who want to collect and use personal data about users.
+GDPR imposes many obligations on those who want to collect and use personal data.
 One of the most important is DPAs with every party that has access to this data.
 A DPA or commissioned data processing clause is a legally binding document signed between the controller and the processor.
 It regulates the particularities of data processing, such as:

 - The scope and purpose of the processing